LoopKit/loopdocs/docs/faqs/glossary.md

 **Expiration Date**: your Loop app has a finite life, the app warns you starting 3 weeks before the expiration date

 **Finder**: graphical folder and file display on Mac

+**fork**: a copy of Loop in a different github repository that is then customized to add other features

 **GIF**: Graphics Interchange Format (GIF) can be used for small animations and low-resolution video clips